Huaji-tye2007/ProgramDesignHW/README.md

-# A Program Design Homework
+# A Fundmentals of Programing Project
 A Shawarma Game realized by HUAJI_TYE2007.
 Welcome to play and have fun!